 The top ten The top ten Swiss watch brands

 1. Rolex.
-The brand with the crown remains the undisputed champion in the watchmaking world.
+The company with the crown remains the undisputed champion in the global watch market.
 Totally independent and not listed on the stock exchange, the prestigious brand is almost an exception in this top ten, along with Patek Philippe.
-Although the group is very discreet about its figures, the Vontobel report estimates that its sales in 2013 topped 4.3 billion Swiss francs.
+Although the company is owned by a charitable foundation and very discreet about its figures, Morgan Stanley Research estimates that its sales in 2018 were just over 5 billion Swiss francs on estimated sales of 950,000 watches.

 4. Longines.
 Fourth place goes to the oldest trademarked brand still in operation.
-The Swatch Group’s outpost in Saint-Imier generated around 1.24 billion Swiss francs in turnover in 2013.
+The Swatch Group’s outpost in Saint-Imier generated around 1.65 billion Swiss francs in turnover in 2018 from sales of 2.1 million watches.

 5. Patek Philippe.
-The second independent brand in this list celebrates its 175th anniversary this year.
 In the hands of the Stern family since 1932, the brand likes to remind us that it is one of the few manfactures that is still family owned.
-It produced 55,000 watches in 2013, which brought in 1.2 billion Swiss francs in revenue.
+The purveyor of some of the world's best timepieces produced an estimated 56,000 watches in 2018 - a figure that has barely evolved over the past few years as the company masterfully manages supply and demand for its watches.
+The small production volume with a high average price brought in 1.35 billion Swiss francs in revenue in 2018, according to Morgan Stanley Research.

 6. Tissot.
-More accessible to the general public than the brands further up in the table, Tissot aims to make watchmaking excellence affordable.
-It’s a strategy that has paid off for this Swatch Group brand, which closed its 2013 financial year with a turnover of 1.06 billion francs.
+More accessible to the general public than the brands further up in the table, Tissot offers much more affordable timepieces in much greater volumes (second only to Swatch in terms of production).
+It’s a strategy that has paid off for this Swatch Group brand, which closed its 2018 financial year with a turnover of 1.05 billion francs on estimated sales of close to three million watches.
+But Tissot is suffering from the popularity of smartwatches, which it competes with directly in its price segment.
+How much longer can the company hold on to its top 10 position?

-7. TAG Heuer.
-The reference for luxury sports watches is the only representative from the LVMH group in this top ten.
-In 2013 its total sales amounted to 880 million Swiss francs.
+8. TAG Heuer.
+The reference brand for luxury sports watches is the only representative from the LVMH watchmaking division in this top ten.
+Under the stewardship of industry veteran Jean-Claude Biver until last year, its sales have grown steadily to just under a billion Swiss francs (985 million) in 2018.

 9. IWC.
-Known for its grand complications, this brand from the Richemont stable sold 760 million Swiss francs worth of timepieces in 2013.
+Known for its accessible luxury, pilot's watches and grand complications, this brand from the Richemont stable sold 889 million Swiss francs worth of timepieces in 2018, according to Morgan Stanley Research.

 Audemars Piguet is one of the few independent family-owned watch businesses and has been based in Le Brassus, in Switzerland's Vallée de Joux region, at the heart of the fine watchmaking industry,...Find out more >